-Clerk of the Parliaments’ office
+Clerk of the Parliaments' Office

-The Clerk of the Parliaments, currently David Beamish, is the most senior official in the House of Lords.
+The Clerk of the Parliaments, currently Simon Burton, is the most senior official in the House of Lords.
 His role is similar to that of a chief executive as he employs the staff and is responsible for management, administration and finances.
 He is the chief procedural adviser to the House and has responsibilities for maintaining the official records of the House and ensuring that the texts of Acts are accurate.

-Black Rod’s department
+Black Rod's Department

 House of Lords select committees investigate public policy, proposed laws and government activity.
 The Committee Office provides the House of Lords select committees with procedural and legal advice and administrative support.

 The office also works with the House of Commons to support several joint committees which are made up of members of both Houses.